11 Expert Answers to Randomly Chosen Beauty Questions

 Should I always apply my lip line before lip color?

-Although she doesn’t always use it, Watts says that lip liner should always be applied first since it serves as a good base for lipstick and can prevent bleeding.
+Although she doesn’t always use it, Wiles says that lip liner should always be applied first since it serves as a good base for lipstick and can prevent bleeding.

 Which comes first: foundation or concealer?